bluerobotics/bluerobotics.github.io/newton-gripper/index.md

 <img src="/newton-gripper/cad/gripper-tutorial-remove-frame-bottom.JPG" class="img-responsive img-center" style="max-width:800px"  />
 3. Remove the 3" battery enclosure by removing the M4x14 Screws from the bottom of the frame.
 <img src="/newton-gripper/cad/gripper-remove-battery-enclosure.png" class="img-responsive img-center" style="max-width:800px"  />
-4. Cut out and align align one of the the provided templates onto the bottom side (with the counterbore holes) and tape in place.
+4. Cut out and align one of the the provided templates onto the bottom side (with the counterbore holes) and tape in place.
 You have the option of mounting the gripper to the right or left side of the vehicle.
 <img src="/newton-gripper/cad/gripper-tutorial-template-mounted.jpg" class="img-responsive img-center" style="max-width:800px"  />
 5. With a hand powered drill and 5.50mm drill bit, drill straight holes in the indicated position markings.
 6. Re-attach the 3" battery enclosure to the frame with the M4x14 Screws.